dhartwig-fc/01-fc-financial-crime-analytics-showcase/01-network-intelligence/04-network-risk-assessment/README.md

 - Sanctions Exposure
 - PEP Exposure

-The platform identifies how risk propagates through networks.
+The platform identifies how risk propagates through direct and indirect relationships, allowing risk to be propagated and inherited across ownership, relationship, and transactional networks.

 ---